carloscortonc/cli-er/README.md

 which will try to invoke `/nms/cmd.js` and `/nms/cmd/index.js` with the parsed options.
 This allows us to organize and structure the logic nicely.

+You can check the [docker-based example](./examples/docker) for a more in-depth demo.

 ## Usage

 `cli-er` default-exports a class, which takes in the definition object and an optional argument CliOptions.
 The available methods are the following: